 They chose to let go.... and let God.
 Boy what a leap of faith that is!
 Matthew 7:7 says "Ask and ye shall recieve, seek and ye shall find."
 This is exactly what they did for six and a half years, but it was not until they were completely surrendered to His will that "they found."
 So many times we find ourselves claiming faith in God, but how many times do we actually take that leap?
 Not many because we are scared.
 I'll be the first to admit that the teacher in me wants to have control of my life and living in a "right now" society doesn't help either.
 Suzanne and Chip's testimony has really spoken to Daniel and me.
 I pray that it speaks to you as well.

 As an extra to this amazing story, of course, I have cake pictures to post for this super sweet family!
 The first grade team at our school hosted a baby shower one afternoon for Suzanne and asked me to do the cake.
 I decided to do something fun I'd seen on another friend's blog.
-So, here's what I called "The expectant mother" cake.
+So, here's what I called "The expectant mother" cake..JPG)

 This summer Suzanne's sister, Kathryn, asked me to do the cake for a shower she would be hosting at her house.
 She sent me the invitation and I tried to match it in the best possible way.
 I was given the freedom to do whatever I wanted as long as I used blue and brown and the cake was strawberry.
-So, we had a pink (inside) cake with blue and brown icing!
+So, we had a pink (inside) cake with blue and brown icing!.JPG)

 Oh and they didn't even leave out the part when the preacher announced them as "Mr. and Mrs. DANIEL Culpepper"!!!
 I laughed until I cried.
 You see this happened to us during our wedding except the roles were reversed and we were announced as "Mr. and Mrs. DAVID Culpepper".
 Daniel and David grew up in the church where we were married four years ago and the preacher knew them well.
 It was just a mispronounciation boo boo. :) Kind of like when your mom calls you by your sister's name because she's in a hurry to get your attention and forgets who you are for a split second.
 It always makes us silently ask, "Don't they know who I am?", but then laugh about it in the end.